Is there enough time to negotiate a Common Market 2.0 agreement?

-To join the EEA doesn’t the UK have to be a member of the EU or EFTA first?
+To join the EEA doesn’t the UK have to be a member of the EU or Efta first?

-Is a ‘continuity of customs arrangement’ compatible with article 56(3) of EFTA?
+Is a customs arrangement that preserves no hard border in Ireland compatible with article 56(3) of Efta?

-It will involve a derogation from the EFTA Agreement that will require the approval of the existing EFTA states.
-Both the Norwegian Prime Minister and the Icelandic Foreign Minister have stated publicly that they would welcome a British application to join EFTA and stay in the EEA.
+It will involve a derogation from the Efta Agreement that will require the approval of the existing Efta states.
+Both the Norwegian Prime Minister and the Icelandic Foreign Minister have stated publicly that they would welcome a British application to join Efta and stay in the EEA.
 Furthermore it would be in their interests to do so.
 The UK is Norway’s largest export market.
 We are Iceland’s second largest market.

-Will the UK have a unilateral right to leave the EEA/EFTA at a time of its own choosing?
+Will the UK have a unilateral right to leave the EEA/Efta at a time of its own choosing?

-If the U.K. enters the EFTA pillar of the EEA, workers from elsewhere in the EEA will have the right to work in the U.K. However, the position will be better than the position before Brexit in two ways:
+If the U.K. enters the Efta pillar of the EEA, workers from elsewhere in the EEA will have the right to work in the U.K. However, the position will be better than the position before Brexit in two ways:

 - first, under Article 112 (1) of the EEA Agreement, we will have an ‘emergency brake’ which will allow us to cap migration if events give rise to “serious economic, societal or environmental difficulties of a sectorial or regional nature”; and

-How much money will the UK send to Brussels under the Norway option?
+How much money will the UK send to Brussels under Common Market 2.0?
 Will we still pay a £39bn divorce bill on leaving the EU?

-We would still require EU consent for a revised Withdrawal Agreement so we would honour the £39 billion divorce settlement.
-If we stayed in the EEA after the end of the transition, like the other EFTA states in the EEA we would pay for what we access from Single Market programmes and agencies.
-This would amount to approximately 2/3 of what we currently pay per capita.
+We would sign the draft Withdrawal Agreement so we would honour the £39 billion divorce settlement.
+As members of the Efta pillar of the EEA we would pay for what we access from Single Market programmes and agencies.
+This would be substantially less than our contribution as member of the EU.